department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 * Use the issue template `Environment Access Request Template`
   * Follow the template instructions
     * Provide your name, role and company
-    * Request type: SSH key
     * Paste the public portion of your ssh key.
 The template has an example.
+    * AWS Console Access?
+Yes or No.
   * Tag group `vsp-operations` to review
   * Monitor the issue for updates and respond to any questions from the operations group.
   * Occasionally operations will need to reach out via Slack for additional information.